Chinese officials, investors hope new support steps will stave off stock crash

 Respondents to the eastmoney.com survey thought news of an IPO slowdown or freeze would be the most welcomed on Monday.

-Late on Sunday, China state-owned investment company Central Huijin said it had recently been buying exchange-traded funds and would continue to do so.

-The combined effect of the policies is to signal to China’s army of retail investors, who conduct around 85 percent of share transactions, that the government is now standing behind the stock market.
-But it is unclear whether even this will be enough to put a floor under prices or revive the rally.
+The combined effect of the policies is to signal to China's army of retail investors, who conduct around 85 percent of shares transactions, that the government is now standing behind the stock market, but it is unclear whether even this will be enough to put a bottom under the market and spark a sustainable rally.

 Some analysts suggest total margin lending, both formal and informal, could add up to around 4 trillion yuan.

-Samuel Chien, partner of Shanghai-based hedge fund BoomTrend Investment Management Co, said he's ready to pile into blue-chip stocks this week, betting the new steps would trigger a rebound.
+Samuel Chien, partner of Shanghai-based hedge fund BoomTrend Investment Management Co said that he's ready to pile into blue chip stocks this week, betting the weekend measures would trigger an index rebound.

+"I have ample cash at hand, and surely will buy stocks next week."

-But that perceived guarantee is a double-edged sword for regulators, given that many investors are just holding on long enough to cut their losses and leave the market.
+But that perceived guarantee is a double-edged sword for regulators, given than many investors are just holding on long enough to cut their losses.

 People like Shao Qinglong, a public service worker who has already lost over a quarter of his capital investing in stocks, told Reuters all he is waiting for is for the market to recover enough for him to break even.